bradsaucier/bradsaucier/README.md

 Demonstrate why universal, unbounded autonomy verification is undecidable in general, and what bounded assurance can prove.

 **Claim**
 Full computational autonomy is a nontrivial semantic property; per Rice's Theorem, no algorithm can decide it for all programs.
-This repo makes the reduction pattern runnable and keeps bounds explicit.
+What we can do is define scope, enforce bounds, and verify the bounded model with runnable reductions and repeatable tests.

 **Evidence**
 1. [Start here - start_here.md](https://github.com/bradsaucier/autonomy-undecidability/blob/master/start_here.md)
 2. [Theory notes - theory/](https://github.com/bradsaucier/autonomy-undecidability/tree/master/theory)
 3. [Reproducible tests - tests/](https://github.com/bradsaucier/autonomy-undecidability/tree/master/tests)

 **Verify**
 1. Execute the demo cases via the repo instructions.
 2. Validate scope constraints against the bounded model before drawing conclusions.